n8n-io/n8n-docs/docs/hosting/installation/server-setups/docker-compose.md

 ### 3. Install Docker-Compose

 This can vary depending on the Linux distribution used.
-You can find detailed instructions [here in the Docker documentation](https://docs.docker.com/compose/).
+You can find detailed instructions in the [Docker documentation](https://docs.docker.com/compose/){:target=_blank .external-link}.

 The example below is for Ubuntu: